 Next there is the dollar cost averaging effect.
-If you are making regular contributions to an investment account over the years, you will be buying in at a number of market lows that will offer you great returns.
+If you are making regular contributions to an M1 Finance Roth IRA over the years, you will be buying in at a number of market lows that will offer you great returns.
 Timing the market is hard, but if you are putting away a steady amount each year, then some of those years will inevitably mean you are getting stocks at a steal.

 Lastly there are the small outliers that end up offering a major payday in the long run.
 Imagine owning some Apple or Google (now Alphabet) shares when they were only a few dollars each.
 A well-diversified portfolio will pick up a number of these stock market superstars over the years, leading to out-sized returns for investors who get in early and keeping putting in steady amounts of money.

 The Taxman Loves Stocks